 - The camera comes with a number of extracted sample subjects in its built-in memory, which you can use to create Dynamic Photos, if you like. - Performing a delete or format operation will delete the sample subjects in built-in memory.
-If you delete the sample subjects, you can download them from the Dynamic Photo Special Site (http://dp.exilim.com/) and restore them to built-in camera memory. - You can copy the sample subjects to a memory card using the "Built-in → Card" copy operation (page 110).
+If you delete the sample subjects, you can download them from the Dynamic Photo Special Site (http://dp.exilim.com/) and restore them to built-in camera memory. - You can copy the sample subjects to a memory card using the "Built-in → Card" copy operation (page 106).

-To view a Dynamic Photo
+To view a Dynamic Photo (Dynamic Photo File)

-- Press [►] (PLAY) and then use [◄] and [►] to display the Dynamic Photo you want to view. - 2.
-If the Dynamic Photo has a moving subject, press [SET]. - · Subject movement is repeated as a continuous loop.
+- Press [►] (PLAY) and then use [◄] and [►] to display the Dynamic Photo you want to view. - If you want to see the subject in the Dynamic Photo move, press [SET].The Dynamic Photo is repeated as a continuous loop.

-Converting a Dynamic Photo to a Movie (Movie Converter)
+Converting a Dynamic Photo Still Image to a Movie (Movie Converter)

-A Dynamic Photo (a background image plus subject) is stored as a series of 20 still images.
+A Dynamic Photo with a still image background and a moving subject is stored as a series of 20 still images.
 You can use the following procedure to convert the 20 images that make up a Dynamic Photo to a movie.